 The Bachelors in Project Management (BPM) degree specialization is designed and developed by project management professionals to provide the student with the project management skills, tools, and techniques required to effectively organize and manage projects.
-This specialization covers in detail the process and knowledge areas defined by the Project Management Institute (PMI) in the Guide to the Project Management Body of Knowledge (PMBOKTM) and the industry standard for project management.
+This specialization covers in detail the process and knowledge areas defined by the Project Management Institute (PMI®) (PMI® is a registered mark of the Project Management Body of Knowledge (PMBOK® Guide), the industry standard for project management (PMBOK® Guide is a registered mark of the Project Management Institute, Inc.) ..
 The goal is to develop a well-skilled project manager or project team member.
 The degree specialization emphasizes a practical approach to develop project management skills.
 This specialization integrates a business foundation with the theory and practice of project management.